-I am currently building a series of social media posts for the Empower Her Network.
-The non-profit works to provide training, community, and economic opportunity to women who have escaped a life of modern slavery.
+I built a series of social media posts for the Empower Her Network.
+The non-profit works to provide training, community, and economic opportunity for women who have escaped a life of modern slavery.
 More of these posts can be found on their Instagram page.

 A few examples are published below and you can follow the links provided above to see more.